websanco/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/activating-liferay-enterprise-search.md

 ## Docker: Deactivating LES

-LES is enabled by default in all Liferay DXP 7.4+ Docker images.
+LES applications are enabled by default in all Liferay DXP 7.4+ Docker images.
 If you don't have a subscription and the accompanying license to use LES, deactivate it in one of two ways:

 1. If using properties files to configure the container, deactivate it by setting the `enterprise.product.enterprise.search.enabled` [portal property](../../installation-and-upgrades/reference/portal-properties.md) to `false`: